VahidFarahmandian/Jinget/04-Presentation/Jinget.Blazor/README.md

 `ShowSearchBar`: Defines whether to show the search bar or not

 `Rtl`: If set to true, the the modal content will be rendred Right-to-Left.
+Default is `true`

 `ShowPagination`: Defines whether to show the pagination bar or not